fayezinislam/websocket-to-pubsub-ingest/README.md

 ####  1a) Customize the startup script

-Open the [startup script](startup-scripts/market-list-instance-template-startup.sh).
+Open the startup script [startup-scripts/market-list-instance-template-startup.sh](startup-scripts/market-list-instance-template-startup.sh).
 Set the variables to match your environment.

  * ZONE - zone to deploy the MIGs to
  * MKT_PAIR_INSTANCE_TEMPLATE - instance template for market pairs: market-pair-instance-template